 Let's start with a chat

-Sorting the Estate of a loved one can be time consuming and sometimes complicated.
-Sometimes it is very straightforward.
+Administrating or 'sorting' the Estate of a loved one can be time consuming and sometimes complicated.
 You may be the Executor of a Will or are in a close relationship with the person who has passed.
-It is very common that people need some legal advice on what to do to Administer an Estate.
+It is very common that people need some legal advice on what to do when someone dies.

 O’Shea Dyer Solicitors offer a low fixed fee First Appointment of $220 (inc gst) for all Estate enquiries.
 You get to chat with an experienced Lawyer who understands the issues and the laws that apply.
 You can ask questions and our experienced Estate Lawyer will give you advice.